SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Pramod Patwari

-Payback period of around five years.
+We are expecting a payback period of around five years.

-Prashant Biani
+Prashant Biyani

 Five years?
-Yeah.
-Continue sir.

 Vivek Saraogi

-Prashant Biani
+Prashant Biyani

 Right.
-So we have investment in NBFC Also would we be willing to offload some or full part of it which we own eventually to deliver our balance sheet?
+So we have investment in NBFC also.
+Would we be willing to offload some or full part of it which we own eventually to deliver our balance sheet?

 Vivek Saraogi